-An Electric DC motor is a machine which converts electric energy into mechanical energy.
-The working of DC motor is based on the principle that when a current carrying conductor is placed in a magnetic field, it experiences a mechanical force.
+A DC motor is an electrical machine that converts electrical energy into mechanical energy.
+DC motor working is based on the principle that when a current carrying conductor is placed in a magnetic field, it experiences a mechanical force.

 The direction of the mechanical force is given by Fleming’s Left-hand Rule and its magnitude is given by F = BIL Newton.

 However, for special applications such as in steel mills, mines, and electric trains, it is advantageous to convert alternating current into direct current in order to use dc motors.
-The reason is that speed/torque characteristics of DC motors are much more superior to that of a.c. motors.
+The reason is that the speed/torque characteristics of DC motors are much more superior to that of AC motors.

 DC Motor Principle

-According to Flemings left-hand rule when an electric current passes through a coil in a magnetic field, the magnetic force produces a torque which turns the DC motor.
+According to Fleming’s left-hand rule when an electric current passes through a coil in a magnetic field, the magnetic force produces a torque that turns the DC motor.

-The direction of this force is perpendicular to both the wire and magnetic field.
+The direction of this force is perpendicular to both the wire and the magnetic field.

 Working of DC Motor

-- the field magnets are excited developing alternate N and S poles
+- the field magnets are excited developing alternate North and South poles

 - the armature conductors carry currents.

-All conductors under N-pole carry currents in one direction while all the conductors under S-pole carry currents in the opposite direction.
+All conductors under North-pole carry currents in one direction while all the conductors under South-pole carry currents in the opposite direction.

 Since each armature conductor is carrying current and is placed in the magnetic field, a mechanical force acts on it.

-When the conductor moves from one side of a brush to the other, the current in that conductor is reversed and at the same time, it comes under the influence of next pole which is of opposite polarity.
+When the conductor moves from one side of a brush to the other, the current in that conductor is reversed.
+At the same time, it comes under the influence of the next pole which is of opposite polarity.
 Consequently, the direction of the force on the conductor remains the same.